nick29581/rfcs/text/0000-match-ergonomics.md

 # Alternatives
 [alternatives]: #alternatives

-* We could support auto-ref / deref as suggested in [the original match ergonomics RFC.](https://github.com/rust-lang/rfcs/pull/1944)
+- We could support auto-ref / deref as suggested in [the original match ergonomics RFC.](https://github.com/rust-lang/rfcs/pull/1944)
 - We could analyze the binding site and try to pick the best default based on context.
+- We could allow writing `move` in patterns to override the default binding mode and move the value.
+However, moving a value out from behind a shared or mutable reference is only possible for `Copy` types, so this would not be particularly useful in practice, and would add unnecessary complexity to the language.

 Both of these approaches have troublesome interaction with backwards-compatibility, and it becomes more difficult for the user to reason